PriyanshK09/Spin-the-Wheel-HTML/README.md

 # Spin the Wheel

 This is a simple Spin-the-Wheel game implemented using HTML, CSS, and JavaScript.
+Just a mini project I tried on HTML5

 ## Features